carlosivanr/intro_to_R/README.md

 Since we will be covering X, Y, and Z in R. First we will need to have a working setup of R and RStudio on your computer.

 **Install Software** \
 For this workshop, a working installation of both R and RStudio is needed.
-If you are new to R, you can think of R as the core programming language and functions to perform statistical analyses.
-RStudio, on the other hand, is an integrated development environment (IDE).
-This means that writing code, viewing objects, and plots are all in one convenient software environment.
-While RStudio is not necessary to work with R, R is most definitely needed for RStudio to work properly.
-As a side note, RStudio also supports Python, so it's possible to use RStudio and integrate the best of the both R and Python in your research projects.
+While R is the core programming language RStudio is an integrated development environment (IDE) that requires R to run underneath the hood.
 - [Install R](http://cran.wustl.edu/)
 - [Install RStudio](https://www.rstudio.com/products/rstudio/download/#download)